oliver-oloughlin/kvdex/README.md

 ### getOne()

 Retrieve the first matching document from the KV store.
-This takes the same optional `options` argument as `getMany()`, but does not make use of `limit` as it returns only a single result.
+It optionally takes the same `options` argument as `getMany()`.
 If no options are given, `getOne()` will retrieve the first document in the collection.

 ```ts
 // Retrieves the first user document